Welcome to Maui Derm NP+PA Fall 2019

 - Discuss the importance of clinician/patient communication regarding benefit versus risk, patient satisfaction, and adherence when selecting therapies for patients

-Based upon the evidence-based content delivered at the Maui Derm NP+PA 2013 conference, the educational e-newsletters will cover the various topics delivered from the meeting.
-These quarterly e-newsletters will be delivered electronically via an “opt-in” process to the dermatology community.
-The e-newsletters will include key talking points from the presentations, challenging cases including both diagnostic and management issues, embedded videos and podcasts, and downloadable slides.
-Topics to be included are:
+E-newsletters and clinical pearls will be disseminated via mauiderm.com to a larger audience based upon the evidence-based content delivered at the live meeting.
+The content will be delivered electronically via an “opt-in” process to the NP and PA dermatology community.
+The e-newsletters will include key talking points from the presentations, challenging cases including both diagnostic and management issues, embedded videos and downloadable slides.
+Among the topics to be included are:

 - Pediatric Dermatology

 - Cutaneous Oncology and Surgery and Pigmented Lesions